DenisBosiak/de-zoomcamp-project/README.md

 ## Development Steps

 ## Data Visualizations
-For data visualization it was using Looker Studio.
-Dashboard is [here](https://lookerstudio.google.com/reporting/d61853ad-3d05-48a9-9c89-0a4d443fc1a9).
+Dashboard created by Looker Studio and can found [here](https://lookerstudio.google.com/reporting/d61853ad-3d05-48a9-9c89-0a4d443fc1a9).